typectx/typectx/packages/docs/docs/guides/react-context-alternative.md

-# Tips for using Typearch with React
+# Tips for using typectx with React

 -   **Rules of Hooks** - Don't call hooks in the factory's function body!
 If you call hooks, either in a component or custon hooks, be sure to call it in a function **returned** by the factory, like so: